D19ital/docs/content/faq.en.md

 ### How can I keep symbols in the same place regardless of the keyboard layout?
 Use **Universal Symbols** in the [Entropy](https://github.com/ergohaven/entropy) configurator

-### Can you make me a custom keyboard in a different color, different shape, etc.
+### Can you make me a custom keyboard in a different color, different shape, etc?
-No, we do not take such orders.
+No, we do not take such orders

 ### Which countries do you ship to?
 We ship mostly worldwide.
 You can find more information about shipping [here](https://eh.industries/shipping)